Citable filing context

 Server-rendered

-COO's research view summarizes recent SEC filing context, starting with business from Dec 5, 2025.
+COO's research view summarizes recent SEC filing context, starting with earnings from Jun 4, 2026.

 COO filing events and research context